Mallik-G/Project-Euler/README.md

 Project Euler Solutions
 =======================

+These are my solutions for the Euler project.
 For fun or profit :)

+Most of the exercises are written in Python, but I have some Java and Clojure too.

+Enjoy!

 [My Badge](http://projecteuler.net/profile/bytegirl.png)